sharmasuraj0123/xo-mcp-server/README.md

 Outcome:
 You will get an robot_info.name and robot_info.secret and a DEPLOYMENT_ID

-Step 2: Execute the below cmds:
+Step 2: Execute the below commands (commands can be shown in our frontend: https://launchpad.xo.builders/):

 ```
 docker login registry.xo.builders -u 'username' -p your_password